 A floralpreneur® submitted this question in my Facebook group:

 Q: What is your workflow after meeting a bride?
 Do you give them an estimate or a detailed proposal?

-Well, if it’s taking more time than you’re willing to commit before booking then the answers is YES!
+Well, if it’s taking more time than you’re willing to commit before booking a client, then the answers is YES!

-Over the past 15 years I’ve developed my proposal writing process so that I’m spending no more than 2 hours on the pre-qualification, consultation and proposal writing process.
+Over the past 15 years I’ve developed my proposal template so that I’m spending no more than 2 hours on the pre-qualification, consultation and proposal writing process.

 I do not create recipes before booking an event.
 If I’ve “never made something like this before” I will create some recipes to determine a stem count and possibly bounce ideas off of another floral designer, but I don’t create a recipe for every single bouquet and centerpiece before I get a commitment from the client.